Desonide topical Side Effects

 Applies to desonide topical: topical application cream, topical application foam, topical application gel/jelly, topical application lotion, topical application ointment

-Check with your doctor immediately if any of the following side effects occur while taking desonide topical:Less common
+You should check with your doctor immediately if any of these side effects occur when taking desonide topical:Less common

 - Blistering, burning, crusting, dryness, or flaking of the skin